 IRS Form 12153 Collection Due Process Hearing Guide

-If you receive a notice that the IRS intends to place a tax lien or levy your assets, you can request a Collection Due Process hearing by filing IRS form 12153.
-These hearings give you an opportunity to appeal the IRS’s collection actions.
+If you receive a notice that the IRS intends to place a tax lien or levy your assets, you can request a Collection Due Process (CDP) hearing.
+Taxpayers can file IRS form 12153.
+These hearings allow you to appeal the IRS’s collection actions.
 They can potentially stop the lien or levy from happening.

 What is a Collection Due Process Hearing?

-A Collection Due Process hearing is a hearing to appeal IRS liens and levies.
-This is an informal hearing which can happen in person or over the phone.
+A Collection Due Process hearing allows taxpayers to appeal IRS liens and levies.
+It is an informal hearing which can happen in person or over the phone.
 Oaths are not involved, and no transcript gets taken.

 Essentially, the purpose of a Collection Due Process hearing is to figure out a compromise between the IRS’s need to collect taxes and your concerns about the collection activity.
-At the conclusion of the hearing, the IRS issues a Notice of Determination.
-This outlines the following elements:
+After the hearing, the IRS issues a Notice of Determination.
+It outlines the following elements:

-- Whether or not a lien is going to be placed.
+- Whether or not a tax lien will take place

-- Whether or not a levy is going to happen.
+- Whether or not a levy will happen

 - The details of any payment arrangements decided upon during the hearing.